masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Here callback function invoked sequences are **callbackParam2()** and then next **callbackParam1()** and hence function call sequences are managed in a single function block.

-###### ix) In Example2, only one function call to display the result, thus hassell free when comparing to bulk functions call.
+###### ix) In example2, only one function call to display the result, thus hassell free when comparing to bulk functions call.

 ```javascript
 normalFunc(callbackFunc1, callbackFunc2)
 ```

-###### x) In both Examples, we can prevent the parent function from displaying the result by not passing callback arguments.
+###### x) In both examples, we can prevent the parent function from displaying the result by not passing callback arguments.
 So, more fine control over the functions call.

 ##### b) Callback function syntax with parameter: